 If you have spent any amount of time on YouTube over the past thirteen years, you've likely watched one of Joey Graceffa's videos.
-Graceffa is creator, producer, and three-time New York Times bestselling author, who is well known for his YouTube channels which boast over 12 million subscribers combined.
+Graceffa is a creator, producer, and three-time New York Times bestselling author, who is well known for his YouTube channels, which boast over 12 million subscribers combined.

 He has amassed an impressive creative empire, releasing singles and EPs, a three-part young adult novel series, and the award-winning YouTube Premium series Escape the Night.

-Your Money Geek caught up with Joey last week to talk about his Among Us live streams and the release of the Escape the Night board game.
+Your Money Geek caught up with Joey last week to talk about his Among Us live streams and the Escape the Night board game release.

 Joey Graceffa Talks About Who's Sus in Among Us and the Escape the Night Board Game

 Joey Graceffa (JG): Well, first and foremost, it's a very collaborative type of game.
-You have a bunch of influencers and gamers interacting with each other in a group setting that really, I feel like [no other] video game has done before at that capacity.
-I think that's one of the big things, it's like a giant collaboration, but also the game is so repeatable, that you never get bored because outcomes are always going to be different.
+You have many influencers and gamers interacting with each other in a group setting that really, I feel like [no other] video game has done before at that capacity.
+I think that's one of the big things; it's like a giant collaboration, but also, the game is so repeatable that you never get bored because outcomes are always going to be different.
 There are just so many variables that can change the play of the game.
 So it keeps things interesting.

-Where some games like Fall Guys, [which] was popular before Among Us, was fun for the first few times, it just became a little bit too repetitive.
-With Among Us, you can just switch out a person that you're playing with and suddenly you have a totally different gameplay and strategy [that is] based on basically telling lies.
+Like Fall Guys, [which] was popular before Among Us, were fun for the first few times; it just became a little bit too repetitive.
+With Among Us, you can switch out a person you're playing with, and suddenly you have totally different gameplay and strategy [that is] based on basically telling lies.

 ML: When you play, do you prefer being the Imposter or one of the Crewmates trying to figure out who the Imposter is?

 JG: I like being the Imposter.
 I like to kill people. [laughs]